Privacy Policy

 6.2 International data transfers

-Because we operate globally and use providers in multiple countries, your data may be transferred to and processed in countries other than your own, including the United States and Canada.
-Those countries may have different data protection laws.
+Because we operate globally and use providers in multiple countries, your data may be transferred to and processed in countries other than your own, including the United States and Canada, which may have different data protection laws.

-Where the law requires it (under GDPR, for instance), appropriate safeguards are in place.
-Our data processing agreements include Standard Contractual Clauses approved by the European Commission or UK authorities, and SCCs are maintained as a safeguard even where other adequacy mechanisms may apply.
-Transfer Impact Assessments are carried out for each destination, covering the legal framework in the recipient country and the practical ability of authorities there to access data.
-Supplementary measures are currently contractual, organisational, and technical: encryption in transit and at rest, strict access controls, audit logging of access to user data, and contractual limits on provider use.
+Where the law requires it (under GDPR, for instance), safeguards are in place.
+Our data processing agreements include Standard Contractual Clauses approved by the European Commission or UK authorities, maintained even where other adequacy mechanisms may apply.
+Transfer Impact Assessments are carried out for each destination, covering the legal framework in the recipient country and the actual ability of authorities there to access data.
+Supplementary measures are contractual, organisational, and technical: encryption in transit and at rest, strict access controls, audit logging of access to user data, and contractual limits on provider use.

 7. Data retention

-Your personal data is kept only as long as needed for the purposes described in this policy, to meet legal obligations, resolve disputes, and enforce our agreements.
-Retention periods are reviewed, and data that is no longer needed is deleted or anonymised.
+Your personal data is kept only as long as needed for the purposes in this policy, legal obligations, dispute resolution, and enforcing our agreements.
+Retention periods are reviewed, and data no longer needed is deleted or anonymised.

 7.1 Active accounts

-For as long as your account is active, we hold your personal data, messages, Communities, and other content, so the service can function.
+While your account is active, we hold your personal data, messages, Communities, and other content so the service can function.
 You can delete specific content yourself at any time.

 7.2 Attachments and expiry

-Attachments may remain available only for a limited time.
-How long depends on factors such as file size, age, and access frequency.
+Attachments may remain available only for a limited time, depending on factors such as file size, age, and access frequency.
 Items saved to Saved Media are treated separately and are not subject to the same expiry.
 Current details are in our help article on attachment expiry.

 7.3 Phone verification markers

 To prevent repeated reuse during suspicious registrations, we keep an internal encrypted marker for the phone number for about 30 days.
-The marker does not contain your user ID or any account reference, so it cannot be linked to an individual Fluxer account.
-It is used only to allow the same phone number to verify at most twice during that period, and for nothing else.
-It is not used for SMS 2FA, recovery, advertising, profiling, contact discovery, or linking accounts together.
-The encryption key for these markers is rotated roughly every 30 days with a short primary/secondary rollover period so existing markers can expire naturally.
+The marker contains no user ID or account reference, so it cannot be linked to an individual Fluxer account.
+It is used only to allow the same phone number to verify at most twice during that period, and not for SMS 2FA, recovery, advertising, profiling, contact discovery, or linking accounts together.
+The encryption key for these markers is rotated roughly every 30 days, with a short primary/secondary rollover so existing markers can expire naturally.

 7.4 Deleted content

 Database records (messages, account data) leave active systems quickly, typically within minutes.
-They may persist for a limited period in encrypted backup systems, up to 30 days, before being permanently removed.
+They may persist in encrypted backups for up to 30 days before being permanently removed.

-Media attachments leave active storage, typically within hours.
+Media attachments leave active storage typically within hours.
 As a short disaster-recovery safeguard against accidental deletion, the object storage behind our user-content bucket retains a non-visible copy of each deleted attachment for up to 24 hours before final erasure.
-During that window the attachment is invisible to you, to other users, and to our CDN.
-Only authorised operators acting on a genuine disaster-recovery scenario, such as recovery from a bad bulk delete, can restore it.
-After the 24-hour window and CDN cache purging, the attachment is gone.
-Media attachments are not included in our long-term encrypted backup system.
+During that window the attachment is invisible to you, other users, and our CDN, and only authorised operators acting on a genuine disaster-recovery scenario (such as recovery from a bad bulk delete) can restore it.
+Media attachments are not included in our long-term encrypted backups.
 Bunny.net's cache purge API is used to invalidate CDN-cached attachments as soon as possible after deletion, though short delays can occur due to rate limits and global propagation.

 7.5 Deleted Communities and channels